Linear Circuit Analysis

 Computing gain, $G$

-A question that often comes out when solving problems with OpAmps is to compute the gain of a circuit, which is defined as $$\begin{equation}G=\frac{V_{out}}{V_{in}}\end{equation}$$ where $V_{out}$ and $V_{in}$ are the output and input voltages of the circuit.
+A common question that arises when analyzing circuits with OpAmps is the computation of the gain, which is defined as $$\begin{equation}G=\frac{V_{out}}{V_{in}}\end{equation}$$ where $V_{out}$ and $V_{in}$ are the output and input voltages of the circuit.
 The output voltage is usually the voltage across a load impedance that can be the speaker of an audio amplifier or the input of another amplifier or processing unit.
 The input voltage could be a microphone or the output of the previous stage of the amplifier.
-Since OpAmps are linear devices the output voltage is proportial with the input voltage and the gain does depend on $V_{in}$.
+Since OpAmps are linear devices the output voltage is proportional with the input voltage and the gain does not depend on $V_{in}$.

 Inverter

-A standard configuration for OpAmps is the inverting amplifier shown in Fig. 3.
+A standard configuration of OpAmps is the inverting amplifier shown in Fig. 3.
 The nodal equations for nodes $v_1$, $v_2$, and $v_3$ are $$\begin{equation}V_{in}=v_1\end{equation}$$ $$\begin{equation}v_1=0\end{equation}$$ $$\begin{equation}\frac{v_1-v_2}{R_2} + \frac{v_1-v_3}{R_1}=0\end{equation}$$ The above system of equations can be solved for $v_1$, $v_2$, and $v_3$.
-Then, we can compute the sought variable $V_{out}=v_3$ and obtain $$\begin{equation}\frac{V_{out}}{V_{in}}=-\frac{R_2}{R_1} \end{equation}$$ We notice that the total gain of the inverter configuration depends only on the value of resistors $R_1$ and $R_2$ and $V_{out}$ in inverted with respect to the input signal.
+Then, we can compute the sought variable $V_{out}=v_3$ and obtain $$\begin{equation}\frac{V_{out}}{V_{in}}=-\frac{R_2}{R_1} \end{equation}$$ We notice that the total gain of the inverter configuration depends only on the value of resistors $R_1$ and $R_2$ and $V_{out}$ is inverted with respect to the input signal.

 R2 R1 A + Vout RL Vin v1 v3 v2